Mummy: The Curse: Production

 Mummy: The Curse was originally released in March 2013 by Onyx Path Publishing, both digitally and as a hardcover book, as the first new game in the Chronicles of Darkness series since Geist: The Sin-Eaters in 2009.
 Production of the game was financed through a crowdfunding campaign on the website Kickstarter, which had a goal of US$30,000, and in the end raised over $104,000.
-A second edition with updates to the rules, also by Onyx Path Publishing and financed through crowdfunding, was released on September 15, 2021.
+A second edition with updates to the rules, also by Onyx Path Publishing, developed by Matthew Dawkins, and financed through crowdfunding, was released on September 15, 2021.
 Whereas the first edition requires the World of Darkness core book to be played, the second edition has a stand-alone rulebook.